influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 Replace **`/PATH/TO/TEMPLATE.yml`** with the file path for your template.

-To validate a template located at a URL, pass the `u` option with the URL.
+To validate a template located at a URL, pass the `-u` option with the URL.

 The following code sample shows how to validate the `linux_system` community template located on GitHub: